-- Quebec employed 20% of the agricultural workforce (73,500 people) in 2014.
+In 2017, Quebec was Canada’s second-largest agriculture sector employer, employing 20% of the agricultural workforce (70,500 people).
 Only Ontario accounted for a higher national share.

-- In the coming years, Quebec’s need for labour will fall, due mostly to limited demand for dairy products.
-However, as many as 10,600 jobs are at risk of going unfilled by 2025, which could significantly impact the profitability and growth potential of the province’s agriculture sector.
+In the coming years, Quebec’s need for labour will remain flat, due mostly to limited demand for dairy products.
+However, as many as 19,900 jobs are at risk of going unfilled by 2029 as a result of a rapidly shrinking labour pool.
+This trend could significantly impact the profitability and growth potential of the province’s agriculture sector.

 For more information, download the fact sheet or the full report.